Sciatica And Back Pain PHYSIOTHERAPY Edmonton

 Do you have back pain or sciatica?
 Obtain Physiotherapy Assistance

 According to the Canadian Physiotherapy Association, back pain is the most frequently reported type of pain in the country, with one in every four Canadians experiencing it within the last three months.
+We also use spinal decompression therapy to treat back pain.

-While back pain and sciatica are distinct, they are sometimes misconstrued.
+While back pain & sciatica are distinct, they are sometimes misconstrued.
 The term “back” refers to the upper, middle, or lower back.
 Sciatica is a more widespread type of discomfort that radiates down the buttock, thigh, and even leg.
 Additionally, radiculopathy may occur, which is characterized by radiating numbness, tingling, burning, or acute pain to a specific area of the leg.
 This is frequently accompanied by a herniated disc or trapping of the nerve that leaves the spine at that place.

 Sciatica And Back Pain Physiotherapy Edmonton

 If you’re in search of relief from back pain or sciatica, contact Family Physiotherapy to book an appointment with our specialist.
 Avoid relying on medications to hide the symptoms.
 Your body is communicating to you that there is a deeper underlying cause that needs to be addressed.
-Recognize that physiotherapy should be your first line of defense.
-It reduces the need for toxic painkillers such as opiates and may help you avoid future invasive surgical procedures.
+Recognize that, and physiotherapy should be your first line of defense.
+It reduces the need for toxic painkillers such as opiates and may help you avoid future invasive and surgical procedures.

 How did I develop back pain or sciatica?